YisongMiao/WING-Find-Experts/README.md

 ## TODO (Extensions)

 * Parse timestamp of publications to support decaying weights for older publications in embedding aggregation.
-* Support error handling in publication parsing and LLM API calling.
+* Support error handling in publication parsing.
 * Dynamic adaptation to new publications for authors.
 * Curve the score to distinguish fitness better.